ITfoxtec/FoxIDs/docs/control.md

 ![Configure track settings](images/configure-track-setting.png)

 ## FoxIDs Control API
-FoxIDs Control API is a REST API.
-The API expose a Swagger (OpenApi) interface document.
+FoxIDs Control API is a REST API and has a Swagger (OpenApi) interface description.

-FoxIDs Control API require that the client calling the API is granted the `foxids:master` scope to access master tenant data or the `foxids:tenant` scope access tenant data in a particular tenant.
+FoxIDs Control API require that the client calling the API is granted the `foxids:master` scope to access master tenant data or the `foxids:tenant` scope to access tenant data in a particular tenant.
 Normally only tenant data is accessed.

- - The client can be an OAuth 2.0 client.
+ - The API can be accessed with a OAuth 2.0 client.
 Where the client is granted the administrator role `foxids:tenant.admin` acting as the client itself using client credentials grant.
- Her is how the [sample seed tool](samples.md#configure-the-sample-seed-tool) client is granted access.
+ It is probably helpful to take a look at how the [sample seed tool](samples.md#configure-the-sample-seed-tool) client is granted access.
- - Or a OpenID Connect client with an authenticated master track user.
+ - Or the API can be accessed with a OpenID Connect client with an authenticated master track user.
 Where the user is granted the administrator role `foxids:tenant.admin`.
+ *As an advanced option the mater user can also be granted access via a trust.*

 This shows the FoxIDs Control API configuration in a tenants master track with a scope that grants access to tenant data.